carpentries/docs.carpentries.org/source/resources/communications/style-guide.md

   Render these with initial capitals, _e.g.,_ Gordon and Betty Moore Foundation, Smithsonian Institute, the United Nations, the European Union.

   **roles** <br>
   Roles within The Carpentries are always capitalised.
-Therefore we use Instructor, Supportive Instructor, Trainer, Maintainer, Mentor, and Curriculum Advisor.
+Therefore we use Instructor, Instructor Trainer, Maintainer, and Curriculum Advisor.
 Helper and host are not capitalised as these are not official roles.

 ### Carpentries